rishabht1/rishabht1.github.io/_posts/2016-12-27-When December Descends.markdown

 5. Auroville - The politics and economics of spirituality.

 I don’t know how much justice I’d be able to do with all of them, yet somewhere inside I feel excited at the prospect of writing about these things.
 I think the primary reason is because while writing and thinking I will get to relive them once again.
-I will end this particular note by quoting one the many great lines from the Jon Krakauer’s book *Into the Wild* -
+I will end this particular note by quoting one the many great lines from Jon Krakauer’s book *Into the Wild* -

 <p align = "center"><i>“The core of man’s spirit comes from new experiences.”</i></p>